powercap/raplcap/README.md

 If dependencies are not found, CMake will not attempt to compile the implementations that use them.

 Users are expected to be familiar with basic RAPL capabilities and terminology, like zones (domains) and long/short term power constraints.
+Refer to Intel RAPL documentation for more technical information, especially the *Intel&reg; 64 and IA-32 Architectures Software Developer Manual, Volume 3: System Programming Guide.*

 Due to lack of portability in backends and data availability on some systems, the interface does not support discovering processor min/max power caps or thermal design power.
 Users should reference their hardware documentation or other system utilities to discover this information as needed.